 "We need massive amounts of data points in order to spot patterns," said Atkinson.
 "The whole point of data mining and data analytics is that if you can tie demographic information, anonymised, to patterns you can start to infer and extrapolate but you need huge data sets.

-"When a company that has access to all of that data by accident, almost, or by default I think it's good if they give that away and use it for research.
+"When a company that has access to all of that data by accident, almost, or by default [such as Apple] I think it's good if they give that away and use it for research.
 I applaud that."

 The halo effect

 The wearable tech devices getting mainstream coverage, from Apple, Samsung and Pebble, are being bought for their tech appeal, first and foremost.